DPI-WE/minitest/content.md

 ## Conclusion
 Congratulations!
-You've just written your first unit tests in Ruby using MiniTest.
+You've just written your first unit tests in Ruby using [`MiniTest`](https://github.com/minitest/minitest).
 This is just the beginning.
 As you write more complex Ruby programs, your tests will become an invaluable tool to ensure your code remains correct and maintainable.

 ---
 - Approximately how long (in minutes) did this lesson take you to complete?